 Analysis and Test Results

 Bandages come in all shapes and sizes.
-What size you use will depend on the size of the injury and the body part that requires the bandage.
-However, not every box offers assorted sizes, which could leave you with a small cut and a giant bandage or a large abrasion and a bandage that is too small.
-We think it is a good idea to keep a wide range of bandage sizes on hand, to increase the likelihood that you'll have what you need when you need it.Among the competition, the Ouch Essentials Kiddo Care and PATCH Natural Bamboo Bandages are the only brands in this lineup that are one-size bandages.
+What size you use will depend on the size of the injury and the body part that needs the bandage.
+However, not every box offers assorted sizes, leaving you with a small cut and a giant bandage or an extensive abrasion and a small bandage.
+For this reason, we think keeping a wide range of bandage sizes on hand is good to increase the likelihood that you'll have what you need when you need it.